DOV-Vlaanderen/groundwater-logger-validation/gwloggeR/tests/README.md

 ## Strict

-These are classical test that are enforced by the `testthat` package.
-See [here](https://r-pkgs.org/tests.html) for a full description.
+These are classical test that are enforced by the [`testthat`](http://r-pkgs.had.co.nz/tests.html) package.
+See [here](https://r-pkgs.org/tests.html) for a full user manual.
+These test can be executed from Rstudio with `Ctrl` + `Shift` + `T`.

+Mainly the hydrostatic pressure tests are important since they test the detection function based on a predefined small timeseries that has clear AO, LS and TC events.

 Some takeaways:

+* Whenever you are tempted to type something into a print statement or a debugger expression, write it as a test instead.
 * Test files live in `tests/testthat/` and their file names must start with `test`.
 * Start each file with `testthat::context()` that describes what is tested in the file.
 * Group various expected results into one unit testing `testhat::test_that()` function.
 These units have a name, so when something goes wrong, you know where to look at.
 Each test is run in its own environment and is self-contained, but the global options are not reset.